beef-erikson/RALauncher/README.md

 # RALauncher
 Front-end in development for RretroAchievements.

-Early development, currently in the process of scraping relevent information.
+<br>Early development, currently in the process of scraping relevent information.